fourmolu/fourmolu/web/site/pages/config/import-grouping.md

     rules:
       - regex: "Data\\.Text(\\..+)?"
   - name: "The rest"
-    rules:
-      - match: all
-        tie-breaker: 255
+    preset: all # with the least priority
   - name: "My internals and monads unqualified"
     rules:
       - cabal: defined-modules